MuttiGiacomo/Gait_Analysis_RPA/README.md

 # Gait_Analysis_RPA

-Robotics Perception and Action/n
+Robotics Perception and Action <br/>
-Project on Gait Analysis and Gait Phases Detection with Laser Rangefinder/n
+Project on Gait Analysis and Gait Phases Detection with Laser Rangefinder <br/>
-Students: Giacomo Mutti, Mattia Sartori
+Students: Giacomo Mutti, Mattia Sartori <br/>
-Supervisors: prof. Mariolino De Cecco, Luca Maule, Valentina Nardon
+Supervisors: prof. Mariolino De Cecco, Luca Maule, Valentina Nardon <br/>

 The project aims at detecting the phases of the gait cycle of a person walking with the support of an autonomous walker.
 The detection is possible by analyzing the measures taken